softwaremill/sttp/docs/responses/body.md

   .response(asInt)
 ```

-To integrate with a third-party JSON library, and always parse the response as a json (regardless of the status code):
+To integrate with a third-party JSON library, and always parse the response as JSON (regardless of the status code):

 ```scala mdoc:compile-only
 import sttp.client4._